SAP-samples/teched2024-IN180/exercises/ex1/README.md

-If you have Tenant Admin role assigned, you will be able to access **Settings**.
-Here you can configure settings which are applicable for the entire tenant like managing runtime profiles, configuring transport management, setting up API Management, customization of MIGs & MAGs, etc. <br><br>
+If you have a Tenant Admin role assigned, you will be able to access **Settings**.
+Here you can configure settings that are applicable for the entire tenant like managing runtime profiles, configuring transport management, setting up API Management, customization of MIGs & MAGs, etc. <br><br>

 ![](/exercises/ex1/images/ex1_13.png)